KKennedyCodes/media-ranker/feedback.md

 Workflow | yes / no
 --- | ---
 Deployed to Heroku |
-Look and feel is similar to the original (consider styling and layout) | **Before logging in** |
+Optional: Look and feel is similar to the original (consider styling and layout) | **Before logging in** |
 On index page, there are at most 10 pieces of media on three lists, and a Media Spotlight | Can go into a work's show page |